Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 28: 10/15/25: Did Two Pointer
 Did a two pointer question today.
 At first had a hard time getting it but eventually got it.
 Got my first two pointer medium problem done via sorting.
 This was problem number 2491

+## Day 29: 10/17/25: Did Valid Palindrom Today again
+Did valid palindrom again today.
+Was pretty simple and I got it first try which was kinda nice.

+Also did two sum II, input array is sorted.
+Got it on first try unlike the other night.
+Getting pretty good at two pointers